atbcb/ICTTestingBaseline/docs/07Images.md

    * For example, a Web site allows users to specify font settings and all images of text on the site are then provided based on those settings.

 ### Test Results
-* If any of the above checks fail, then SC 1.4.5 fails, and Baseline 7 fails.
+* If any of the above checks fail, then SC 1.4.5 and Baseline Requirement 7 fail.

 ## Advisory: Tips for streamlined test processes
 * An example of an accessible CAPTCHA is [recaptcha](https://www.google.com/recaptcha/api2/demo?invisible=true)